 How does loss of use work in insurance?

 Loss of use coverage allows your insurance to temporarily step in to help you maintain your standard of living if you can no longer use an insured asset.

 If you’re a driver, homeowner, or renter with insurance, you might have come across loss of use coverage in one of your insurance policy documents.
 Let’s review what loss of use coverage means for different lines of insurance.

-Loss of use coverage in:
+Car insurance and loss of use coverage